microbus-io/fabric/docs/blocks/error-capture.md

 }
 ```

-The web handler wrapper function now looks like this:
+The web handler wrapper is extended to write the errors' status code to the HTTP response writer:

 ```go
 func FrameworkWrapperOfHandler(w http.ResponseWriter, r *http.Request) {